2026 United States Senate election in Illinois: Democratic primary

-On April 23, 2025, incumbent Senator Dick Durbin, who has served in the seat since 1997, announced that he would not seek re-election.
-One day later, Lieutenant Governor Juliana Stratton declared her candidacy, becoming the first to do so; she received the immediate endorsement of Governor JB Pritzker.
+On April 23, 2025, incumbent Senator Dick Durbin, who has held the seat since 1997, announced he would not seek re-election.
+The following day, Lieutenant Governor Juliana Stratton launched her campaign with the immediate endorsement of Governor JB Pritzker.

-On May 1, NBC 5 Chicago reported that Pritzker and his allies were attempting to dissuade other prominent Democrats from entering the primary, in particular U.S. Representatives Raja Krishnamoorthi, Robin Kelly and Lauren Underwood.
-Krishnamoorthi had already raised $19 million by then while Underwood led in some polls.
-Pritzker denied this report.
-On May 6, Kelly announced her campaign.
-The next day, Krishnamoorthi entered the race.
-Underwood would ultimately decline to run in the primary on 19 May, opting instead to run for re-election to the House.
+Reports soon emerged that Pritzker and his allies were attempting to discourage other prominent Democrats from entering the race, particularly U.S. Representatives Raja Krishnamoorthi, Robin Kelly, and Lauren Underwood, though Pritzker denied the claims.
+Kelly announced her candidacy on May 6, followed by Krishnamoorthi the next day, while Underwood declined to run and instead sought re-election to the House.